isomerpages/moe-acspri/_our-programmes/Science/Programmes.md

 and textile recycling not only raise awareness about sustainability but also encourage students to participate actively in meaningful environmental projects.</p>
-<p>Student-centered activities lie at the heart of the ESP, fostering a culture
+<p>Student-centred activities lie at the heart of the ESP, fostering a culture
 of environmental responsibility and advocacy.
 Events such as World Water Day, Earth Day, and Biodiversity Week are integrated into the academic calendar to raise awareness about key sustainability issues.
 These events